fiatconnect/specification/fiatconnect-api.md

 The `txHash` MUST correspond to a valid transaction hash on the Celo blockchain, and its syntax must match the following regex: `/^0x([A-Fa-f0-9]{64})$/`;
 namely, it must be exactly the string `0x` followed by 64 hexadecimal characters.

+Further, for queried transfers that represent transfers in, if the transfer required user action, the response body MUST contain `userActionDetails`.
+`userActionDetails`, if present MUST be identical to the `userActionDetails` object returned from the original `/transfer/in` response that initiated the transfer.
+If the requested transfer does not represent a transfer in requiring user action, `userActionDetails`
+MUST NOT be present in the response.

 ###### 3.4.4.3.3.2.
 Failure

 This endpoint MUST fail when the user has no transfer on file with the provided `transferId`.